 Opening and Closing Statements

-The petitioner has the option to make an opening statement at the beginning of the trial, which provides an overview of the case and outlines the evidence that will be presented.
+Even though there is no jury, a petitioner on a Family Court order of protection case has the option to make an opening statement at the beginning of the trial, which provides an overview of the case and outlines the evidence that will be presented.
 This can be helpful in setting the tone for the trial and providing the judge with a clear understanding of the petitioner’s perspective.

 Similarly, the petitioner can make a closing statement at the end of the trial, which summarizes the evidence and arguments presented and emphasizes why the order of protection should be granted.
 The closing statement is an opportunity for the petitioner to persuade the judge that they have met the burden of proof and that an order of protection is necessary.